MIMINFO - System Information

 bpool.mdmpis expected to exist)

-List version information.
 List real-time information.
 Available only when using the Mimer SQL Real-Time edition.
-Show help text.

-UNIX: The Unix-style command-line flags must be used on a Unix machine.
+Linux: The Unix-style command-line flags must be used on a Linux machine.
 Both short form arguments (e.g.

 -u), and long form arguments (e.g.